 What are some common relishes?

-The side dishes are basic and usually are cooked with copious amounts of vegetable oil and salt as the only seasoning.
-Most side dishes aren’t exotic when compared with Western food, but here are some common ones:
+The side dishes are basic and usually are cooked with copious amounts of vegetable oil and salt.
+Most side dishes aren’t much different than food that Americans are familiar with.

 - Kapenta (salted tiny fish)

-- Various greens (pumpkin leaves, rape, sweet potato leaves, amaranth, cabbage, bean leaves)
+- Various greens (pumpkin leaves, lepu [a bitter brassica leafy green], sweet potato leaves, amaranth, cabbage, bean leaves)

-- In the south, people eat nshima with sour milk
+- In the south, people sometimes eat nshima with sour milk since cows are prevalent

 Last but not least, enjoy this video all about the process of cassava nshima!
-I filmed it with my friends in the community, so viewers can get a glimpse into what it looks like where we live!
+I filmed it with my friends in the community and they consented to being in the video.